-C# .NET Example of Setting a Cookie in an HTTP Request
+C# .NET Example of Setting the Required HTTP Headers

-Below is sample code for creating a cookie in C# .NET.
-As you can see, begin by creating the cookie using the GMProfileInfo name.
+First, you must add the Ginnie Mae cookie to the headers.
+Below is sample code for creating the cookie and adding it to your request header in C# .NET.
+Begin by creating the cookie using the GMProfileInfo name.
 Then add the two key/value pairs for e and i.
 Then add the cookie expiration date, followed by the domain.